eswann/ClearScript.Manager/README.md

             HostObjects = new List<HostObject> { new HostObject { Name = "subject", Target = subject } },
             HostTypes = new List<HostType> { hostType }});

-#### Passing in External Scripts
+#### Passing in Included Scripts
-External scripts can also be run by setting the IncludeScripts property on the ExecutionOptions.
+Included scripts can also be run by setting the IncludeScripts property on the ExecutionOptions.
 These scripts are intended to set up reused libraries and will be run before the execution of the main script.

 A script can be set up in a couple of ways: